List of Big Big Train band members: Rachel Hall

 Rachel Hall contributed violin, viola and cello, as well as vocals to BBT from 2014 to 2020, she is also a violin teacher in Norfolk. prior to joining BBT she played violin on albums English Electric Part One (2012), English Electric Part Two (2013), Make Some Noise (2013) and English Electric: Full Power (2013).

 Dave Foster

 Dave Foster joined the band as a replacement for Dave Gregory, after Randy McStine was originally announced as replacement.
 He has also been a member of Mr. So & So, Panic Room and the Steve Rothery Band.

 Clare Lindley

 Clare Lindley has been the band's violinist since 2021, replacing Rachel Hall, whom she also replaced in Stackridge, she also sings vocals.
-She also part of a Celtic duo with Brian Mullan, in which she plays violin and guitar.
+She also part of a Celtic duo with Brian Mullan, in which she sings and plays violin and guitar.

 Carly Bryant

 Carly Bryant was BBT's keyboardist after the departure of Danny Manners in 2020, she played keyboards and sang co-lead vocals on Common Ground (2021) and Welcome to the Planet (2022).
 She stepped away from touring in September 2022 due to "family commitments" and official left in January 2023.